Rakesh9100/CalcDiverse/Calculators/Trigonometric-Function-Graphing-Calculator/README.md

 ## Description :-

-This is a Trigonometric Function Graphing Calculator which gives the solution with a graph as per the given function.
+It is a Trigonometric Function graphing calculator which gives the solution with a graph as per the given function

+For example -
+- sin
+- cos
+- tan, etc.

+Example -

+Math.sin(x/30)*100

-## Tech Stacks :-
+## Tech Stack:-

 - HTML
 - CSS